Leonard Dawe: Military career

 During World War I, Dawe was commissioned as a second lieutenant for service with the Forest School Officer Training Corps on 20 February 1915, transferring to the Hampshire Regiment "local reserve" on 9 May 1916.
 Whilst with the Hampshire Regiment, he served in the Mesopotamia campaign from September 1917.

 After the war, he transferred as a lieutenant from a service battalion of the Hampshires to St Paul's School OTC on 29 April 1920, being promoted to major with St Paul's OTC on 25 August 1926, but resigned that commission on 16 October 1926.

 Crossword compiler

 In 1925, he commenced compiling crosswords for The Daily Telegraph newspaper and was one of the first compilers to use "cryptic" clues.
-The first Daily Telegraph crossword, compiled by Dawes, appeared on 30 July 1925 – he continued to compile crosswords until his death in 1963.
+The first Daily Telegraph crossword, compiled by Dawe, appeared on 30 July 1925 – he continued to compile crosswords until his death in 1963.

 During the Second World War Strand School was evacuated to Effingham, Surrey.
 Dawe was living at Leatherhead in 1944.